Coronal hole: Solar wind

 CIRs can interact with Earth's magnetosphere, creating minor- to moderate-intensity geomagnetic storms.
 The majority of moderate-intensity geomagnetic storms originate from CIRs.
-Geomagnetic storms originating from CIRs typically have a gradual commencement over hours and are not as severe as storms caused by coronal mass ejections (CMEs), which usually have a sudden onset.
+Geomagnetic storms originating from CIRs typically have a gradual commencement (over hours) and are not as severe as storms caused by coronal mass ejections (CMEs), which usually have a sudden onset.
+Since coronal holes and associated CIRs can last for several solar rotations (i.e., several months), predicting the recurrence of this type of disturbance is often possible significantly further in advance than for CME-related disturbances.